Yoo Seung-jun

+Since his banishment from South Korea, Yoo worked as an actor in China.
+He is best known for his roles as Jin Wuzhu in 2013 historical TV series The Patriot Yue Fei and Prince Wen in 2010 film Little Big Soldier.

 Early life

 Yoo was born on December 15, 1976, in Seoul, South Korea.
 He and his family immigrated to the United States when he was thirteen and settled in Buena Park, California.
-Yoo made demo tapes of his rapping and dance skills and sent these to Brothers Entertainment, where he was eventually scouted and left California to start his career as a singer.
+Yoo led a troubled life during his teen years until he joined the church choir, where he found a passion for singing.
+He made demo tapes of his rapping and dance skills and sent these to Brothers Entertainment, where he was eventually scouted and left California to start his career as a singer.

 Career

-1997: Debut
+1997–2002: Debut and early music career

 Yoo made his South Korean debut as a singer in 1997.
-His first album West Side was a hit with the debut single "Gawi" ("gawi" is the Korean word for "scissors" - in this context it translates to "nightmare" as South Koreans use the word to describe the rigid sleep paralysis which sometimes accompanies bad dreams).
+His first album West Side was a hit with the debut single "Gawi."
 Along with another single "I Love You, Noona," he won "Best Newcomer of the Year" at many award ceremonies.
 Yoo gained popularity with his signature dance move "Gawi," in which he and his backup dancers lined up diagonally to perform the same moves in unison.
 "West Side" sold a million copies.

-1998

 In the summer of 1998, he released his second album 1998 V2 for SALE with "Na Na Na" ("나나나") as its lead song, where it and the music video topped the charts.
 In the video, it featured actress Choi Ji-woo, who played as the internship teacher while he played as the troublesome student.
 Many consider this album as the most successful of his career, as it won him Best Artist of the Year in multiple award ceremonies.
 The album again sold 1 million records.

-1999

 In 1999, he went on to release his third album Now Or Never, which contained the hit single "Passion".
 Later that year, Yoo released his fourth album, "Over and Over," which contained the hit single "Vision."

-2000

-During this time, he began to expand his career into China and Taiwan, with the release of the single "Can't Wait", which was a collaboration with Taiwanese singer Yuki.
+In 2000, he began to expand his career into China and Taiwan, with the release of the single "Can't Wait", which was a collaboration with Taiwanese singer Yuki.
 Now or Never topped the South Korean charts with first week sales of 879,000 albums sold.
 Setting a record for the highest first week sales ever at the time.
 The album eventually sold close to 1.5 million units.
 He also released music videos for two of his Korean songs that year for "찾길 바래" ("Wish you could find") & "어제 오늘 그리고" ("Yesterday, Today & Tomorrow"), the latter showing off a more sophisticated image.

-2001

 In 2001, he released the single "Wow" from his sixth album "Infinity."
 Though considered a disappointment critically and commercially compared to his last three albums, "Infinity" still debuted at No. 1 on the charts with first-week sales of 359,961 units.
 The album went to achieve sales of over 600,000.